JuliaPhylo/SNaQ.jl/docs/src/man/expectedCFs.md

 One can formally assess whether an estimated network fits the concordance factor data with the [`QuartetNetworkGoodnessFit`](https://github.com/JuliaPhylo/QuartetNetworkGoodnessFit.jl) package in Julia.
-This package simulates concordance factors from the estimated network under the  network multispeciescoalescent, computes how often outlier quartet topologies are observed, and compares this to the observed concordance factors to perform a test for goodness-of-fit.
+This package simulates concordance factors from the estimated network under the network multispecies coalescent, computes how often outlier quartet topologies are observed, and compares this to the observed concordance factors to perform a test for goodness-of-fit.
 See the [`QuartetNetworkGoodnessFit` documentation](https://juliaphylo.github.io/QuartetNetworkGoodnessFit.jl/stable/man/gof/) for an example of this test.